 Upon hearing the first few lilting notes of Tchaikovsky's "The Nutcracker," the enchantment of Christmastime officially begins.

 Ballet Arkansas' annual production is a holiday tradition for many, featuring professional dancers alongside a community cast of more than 200 kids and adults from across the state.
-This year's show features updated choreography as well as the choirs of Mount Saint Mary Academy and Bryant High School performing during the "snow scene" in Act I.
+This year's 45th anniversary show features updated choreography, sets and costumes as part of the organization’s recent investments in The Nutcracker Project.

 "One of my favorite moments during the performance is the infamous snow scene," says Catherine Fothergill, the troupe's associate artistic director.
 "As the snow begins to fall onstage, you can hear an audible gasp in the audience at the beauty of seeing the professional ballet dancers joined by community cast performers, the Arkansas Symphony Orchestra and local high school choirs, who have all come together to create a magical scene of music and dance.
 I always take a moment to look across the audience to see the joy this production brings to families from all across our community."